Scott-King's Modern Europe: Message

 It seems at first ironic that the life work of Bellorius was in describing a fictional utopian island in the New World.
 However, the moral of Scott-King's Modern Europe is that attempts to create a rational Utopia should be expected to result in a repressive dystopia.
 The conclusion of the story is the decision by Scott-King that "It would be very wicked indeed to do anything to fit a boy for the modern world."

 A satire on post-1945 totalitarianism, the story sets out in particular Waugh's attitudes towards communism in the Balkans and is plainly also an attack on the drabness of the continent following the Second World War.

 Background

+In 1937, W. H. Auden, Stephen Spender, and Nancy Cunard distributed a questionnaire to writers about the Spanish Civil War, the results being published by the Left Review as "Authors Take Sides on the Spanish War".
+Waugh replied "If I were a Spaniard, I would be fighting for General Franco.
+As an Englishman I am not in the predicament of choosing between two evils.
+I am not a Fascist, nor shall I become one unless it were the only alternative to Marxism."

-Waugh gathered most of his material for the story from a trip he made to Franco's Spain in the summer of 1946 with Douglas Woodruff, editor of The Tablet, to attend events marking the 400th anniversary of the death of Francisco de Vitoria, claimed by some as the father of international law.
+Waugh gathered most of his material for Scott-King's Modern Europe from a trip he made to Franco's Spain in the summer of 1946 with Douglas Woodruff, editor of The Tablet, to attend events marking the 400th anniversary of the death of Francisco de Vitoria, claimed by some as the father of international law.
 He changed many details, including the country's name, as Spain's reactionary government was one he favoured more than he did most governments.